-- a detailed rehab work write-up and cost estimate, or new construction plans, material specifications and cost estimate; - a development description and Project Budget; - a preliminary appraisal indicating the as-is property value; and - a copy of the Notice of Voluntary Acquisition that will be transmitted to the seller.
+- a detailed rehabilitation work write-up and cost estimate, or new construction plans, material specifications and cost estimate; - a development description and Project Budget; - a preliminary appraisal indicating the as-is property value; and - a copy of the Notice of Voluntary Acquisition that will be transmitted to the seller.

-New construction cost estimates may be based on the plans for one of

-Developer's standard new home products, which may be substituted later with other plans with NCORR's written approval.
-Rehab estimates will include a 15% contingency line item, and new construction a 5% contingency line item.
+New construction cost estimates may be based on the plans for one of Developer's standard new home products, which may be substituted later with other plans with NCORR's written approval.
+Rehabilitation estimates will include a 15% contingency line item, and new construction a 10% contingency line item based on hard costs (excluding any acquisition), general requirements, and profit and overhead.